 - Con: Good healthcare doesn’t come cheap

-As is the case throughout the USA, healthcare in Nashville isn’t cheap.
+As is the case throughout the US, healthcare in Nashville isn’t cheap.
 And, while medical expenses here are a little more affordable than the national average, those that want access to the best private healthcare will need to ensure that they have a fully comprehensive medical insurance plan in place.

 Education and schools in Nashville